kshitiz-shresth/on-demand-isr/README.md

 ## Manual Revalidation

 You can trigger revalidation manually by clicking the "Trigger ISR" button on the trigger page (`/trigger-isr`).
-This demonstrates how you can update the page content instantly on demand.

-## Note

-This demo project uses a simple example of displaying the current date and time.
-In a real-world project, you can replace this with dynamic data from a database or external API that needs to be updated and reflected on the home page.